TROG111/SatNav/README.md

  3_0_2 - added: 1) support for location tags (adding, removing and filtering); 2) sorting of planets and locations by alphanumeric name or distances, 3) restore from backup command line; 4) heartbeat for players moving too far from programming board.

  3_0_3 - added: 1) scrollbars to planet and location panels and removed the page up/down buttons respectively; 2) added validation to 'u'/update commands to try and catch any attempts to update a location without a name.

+ 3_0_4 - SatNav will now delete all DimHud saved locations and thus avoid contamination from Dimencia Hud introduced bugs.